fdurupinar/bioagents/README.md

 ## SBGNViz (optional)
 The biocuration system can optionally be launched with the SBGNViz collaborative environment.
-To do this, launch the system as `perl scripts/run-cwc.perl bio -sbgnviz`.
+To do this, launch the system as `perl scripts/run-cwc.perl bio --sbgnviz`.
-The SBGNViz system is implemented in JavaScript.
-It has the following
+The SBGNViz system is implemented in JavaScript using NodeJS.
+It also requires MongoDB.
+On Mac, this can be installed with:
-dependencies: mongodb and nodejs (version 4.x works but the latest version, 7.x doesn't since it is incompatible with some dependencies).
-On Mac, these can be installed as
 ```
-brew install node@4
 brew install mongodb
 ```
-then go into the cwc-integ/Sbgnviz-Collaborative-Editor folder and do
+or
 ```
-npm install
-cd public
-npm install
+sudo port install mongodb
 ```
-to install nodejs dependencies locally.

-MongoDB needs to be running as a service when launching the system.
+When starting SBGNViz, MongoDB needs to be running as a service.
 On Mac I was able to create an empty db and run MongoDB as:
 ```
 cd Sbgnviz-Collaborative-Editor
 mkdir -p data/db